iamatulsingh/iamatulsingh.github.io/_posts/2023-12-17-supermarket-htb.md

 - [ ] Hook the function and read the value from it which will require a rooted android phone/emulator.
 - [x] Use self written custom tool and save some precious time `(Which I did by the way)`.

-If you check the code after decompilation, you can see that it's reading strings from a `jni` library name `supermarket` which is present in `lib` folder.
+If you check the code after de-compilation, you can see that it's reading strings from a `jni` library name `supermarket` which is present in `lib` folder.

 ```java
 static {